camunda/camunda-docs-manual/site/src/documents/api-references/rest/overview/authentication.html.md

       <url-pattern>/*</url-pattern>
     </filter-mapping>

 Any engine-specific request will then be authenticated against that engine's identity service.
-The GET `/engine` request that supplies a list of all avaialable process engines is the only request that does not require authentication.
+The GET `/engine` request that supplies a list of all available process engines is the only request that does not require authentication.
 Any request that does not address a specific engine (i.e. it is not of the form `/engine/{name}/...`) will be authenticated against the default engine.

 In the pre-built distributions, the engine authentication is switched off by default.
 You may have a look at the distribution's `web.xml` file and remove the comment markers from the above mentioned filter declaration to activate authentication.